Major Mitchell Cockatoo (above)

-There’s a lot of talk today in the caged bird keeper community about how bad seeds are for our birds.
-We should be introducing bird chops to our our birds.
-If you are not familiar with bird chop – you mix up about a pound of fresh lettuce, beans and vegetables and fruit and serve to your bird.
+There’s a lot of talk today in the pet bird keeper community about how bad seeds are for our birds.
+We should be introducing bird chops to our birds.
+If you are not familiar with bird chop – mix up about a pound of fresh lettuce, beans and vegetables, and fruit and serve to your bird.

 Most birds will eat less than 1% of that 1 pound of chop which is why we let Popcorn just steal some nibbles from our plates – as long as she does not walk across our plates.

 Then there’s the whole pellet argument.
 Pellets are engineered foods.
-They pack the most nutrition per kilo/calorie if you will – than any other form of food.
+They pack the most nutrition per kilo/calorie than any other form of food.
 We love seeing birds on pellets because we know that they don’t require additional vitamin supplementation which is usually the case with seeds.

-The Bourkes parakeet is the exception in coloration in that Rosy Bourke’s have a brilliant pinkish tone – the other six species – Blue-winged parakeet – Elegant parakeet aka Rock parakeet – Orange-bellied parakeet – Scarlet-chested parakeet – Turquoisine parakeet – have grass green backs which helps them camouflage well.
+The Bourkes parakeet is the exception in coloration in that Rosy Bourke’s have a brilliant pinkish tone – the other six species – Blue-winged parakeet – Elegant parakeet aka Rock parakeet – Orange-bellied parakeet – Scarlet-chested parakeet – Turquoisine parakeet – have to grass greenbacks which help them camouflage well.

 Seeds are tested in an independent lab for the possible presence of E. coli and Streptococcus, then super cleaned, CO2 flushed, and packed in air-barrier bags to seal in freshness.

-We’re offering 31 SKUs of Volkman from their Avian Science Line which are nutritionally balanced bird diets fortified with vitamins, minerals, bonded amino acids and select grains.
+We offer Volkman from their Avian Science Line which are nutritionally balanced bird diets fortified with vitamins, minerals, bonded amino acids, and select grains.

 The Featherglow line is a group of specialty mixes and treats incorporating a wide variety of shapes, colors, and textures, including American-made pellets, and convenient Soak ‘n Serve or Soak ‘n Cook entrees.
 Volkman calls Featherglow “The Smart Solution for Brighter Birds”.